shafirahmad/pydeduper/README.md

 To show for each folder, a % of files that are duplicated elsewhere, and where those files are.

 ### Goals/Milestones
-1. Given a set of folders, to walk thru folder structiure and find all files, save path, filename, filesize
+1. Given a set of folders, to walk thru folder structure and find all files, save path, filename, filesize
+    - dict? pandas? sqliite?
 2. Sort by filesize
 3. For each filesize, determine hash of some sort
     - filename only
     - md5 or crc of 1st 1k
     - md5 or crc of whole file
+    - contents of each file
     - or some combination, like first 1k, skip 2k, get 1k, skip 4k, get 1k, skip 8k etc
 4. Sort hashes within each filesize (to determine dupes)
+    - run secondary dedupe algo (like full contents comparison)
 5. Walk thru folder structure again, and determine folders with high % of duplication
 6. Send output to csv or as a batch file (which can be execued on windows)
 7. How to determine which dupes to be deleted